ua0003/GMTJPemailer1/README.md

 ```
 **CURL**

-For sending the SMTP email I decided to use CURL and follow the example found at:
+For sending the SMTP email I decided to use CURL and follow the example found at
 https://curl.haxx.se/libcurl/c/smtp-ssl.html

-This proved to be too rigid and the following proved to be super useful for fixing this.
-Found at:
+This proved to be too rigid and the code found at the following link was super useful for fixing this.
+Found at
 https://stackoverflow.com/questions/48383627/how-to-send-email-with-a-variable-declaration
 ```
 const char payload_template[] =